On the Picard group scheme of the moduli stack of stable pointed curves: Introduction.

-The above Corollary was also known for the rational Picard group $\Pic(\Mgb^k)_{\bbQ}$ over an algebraically closed field $k$: Arbarello-Cornalba \cite{AC98} computed $\Pic(\Mgb^{\bbC})$ for $k=\bbC$ using Hodge theory and the Harer's vanishing theorem \cite{Har86} for the homology of the mapping class group; Moriwaki \cite{Mor01} was able to extend the result to $\Pic(\Mgb^k)_{\bbQ}$ for an arbitrary $k=\ov k$, using the case $k=\bbC$ and \'etale cohomology.
+The above Theorem B was also known for the rational Picard group $\Pic(\Mgb^k)_{\bbQ}$ over an algebraically closed field $k$: the case $k=\bbC$ is easily deduced from the computation of $H^2(\Mgb^{\bbC}, \bbC)$ (and the vanishing of $H^1(\Mgb^{\bbC}, \bbC)$) by Arbarello-Cornalba \cite{AC98}, whose proof uses Hodge theory and the Harer's vanishing theorem \cite{Har86} for the homology of the mapping class group; Moriwaki \cite{Mor01} was able to extend the result to $\Pic(\Mgb^k)_{\bbQ}$ for an arbitrary $k=\ov k$, using the case $k=\bbC$ and \'etale cohomology.